PlaidWeb/Publ/example_site/content/blog/20180402 first blog.md

 So, now I had a whole bunch of mess to deal with.
 I basically stopped blogging on my own site (who the heck reads personal blogs anymore, anyway?).
-I still posted comics to my MT-based comics, and then used IFTTT to syndicate that content over to Facebook and Tumblr.
+I still posted comics to my MT-based site, and then used IFTTT to syndicate that content over to Facebook and Tumblr.
 I started to only post my music on Soundcloud (with IFTTT to republish it on Facebook and Tumblr).